5/7/2025

 CFO

-Jim, I'll take this one.
-Look, the first quarter was a good quarter from an overall restaurant's perspective because I assume you're talking about only the restaurant business, but even when I take a step back and look at the performance of the business, right, over the last five or six quarters, the growth has been pretty stable.
+Sure, Jim, you know, I'll take this one.
+I mean, look, the first quarter was a good quarter from an overall restaurant's growth perspective, because I assume you're talking about only the restaurant business.
+But even when I take a step back and look at the performance of the business, right, over the last, you know, five or six quarters, I mean, the growth has been pretty stable.
 I think what you're seeing in the business is users continue to grow, order frequency continues to grow, retention has been very stable.
-When I look at the newer cohorts versus the existing older cohorts, all of the cohorts continue to perform extremely well.
-I mean, look, we get over 8 million signals on a daily basis and we have a team of analysts that look at the underlying performance and when we look at the underlying cohort health, I mean, it looks pretty healthy whether it's low income or high income or the new versus the existing cohorts.
+When I look at the newer cohorts versus the existing older cohorts, all of the cohorts continue to perform, you know, extremely well.
+I mean, we get over 8 million signals on a daily basis, and we have a team of analysts that look at the underlying performance.
+And when we look at the underlying cohort health, I mean, it looks pretty healthy, whether it's low income or high income or the new versus the existing cohorts.
 Again, a lot of that is being driven by the underlying improvements that we're making in the product.
 And if you think about it, even if you peel back and look at the performance of the business over the last several years, I mean, the business has continued to be very resilient.
-We've operated the business in a variety of demand cycles, so we are pretty comfortable operating the business in different kinds of environments and the overall restaurant business both from a growth profitability continues to be very healthy and very strong.
+We've operated the business in a variety of demand cycles, so we are pretty comfortable operating the business in different kinds of environments.
+And the overall restaurant business, both from a growth profitability, continues to be very healthy and very strong.

 speaker